 "Fulfilling an election promise is a crucial test of political integrity."

-Demanding transparency and accountability from government on its election platform is a win-win for all: elected officials, civil servants, and the general citizenry.
+Demanding transparency and accountability from the government on its election platform is a win-win for all: elected officials, civil servants, and the general citizenry.
 Elected officials are continually reminded of their election promises and of their duty to fulfill them.
-Civil servants know in advance the expectations from government and thereby are able to make adequate and timely planning in development and delivery of programs.
+Civil servants know in advance the expectations from the government and thereby are able to make adequate and timely planning in the development and delivery of programs.
 Citizens are fully informed and become more fully engaged with the affairs of the nation.
-Indeed, asking questions of the government and periodically assessing its performance in office make for good governance.
+Indeed, asking questions of the government and periodically assessing its performance in the office make for good governance.

 To carefully and thoughtfully appraise the performance of the present Government on its election platform on immigration and citizenship, I re-read the election platform and viewed the specific commitments on this category against the priorities stipulated by the Prime Minister in his so-called Mandate Letter to the Minister of Immigration, Refugees and Citizenship and against the Speech from the Throne, which sets the goals of the Government for the duration of the parliamentary session, for concordance.
 At this juncture, I am awaiting the Minister’s reply to my request for the updated confirmation of what his office has implemented and/or planned of the priorities identified in the Mandate Letter and of any new initiatives not contained therein but he might have acted on.

 EGC: Could you remind our readers of the specific commitments respecting immigration and citizenship?

 RDP: The 2015 Liberal election platform pledged to deliver on a number of commitments related to immigration and citizenship and these have been grouped into seven headings:

 1. Diversity in government

 (a) reflect Canada’s diversity and include an equal number of women and men in cabinet; and